Professor Josephine Ross

 Biography

-Josephine Ross is a senior lecturer within Psychology.
-Her research and teaching area is Developmental Psychology.
+Josephine Ross is a Professor of Developmental Psychology.
 She is particularly interested in the cognitive and social consequences of developing a sense of self.

 Research

-Josephine's primary research interest is in the development of self-awareness.
+Josephine's primary research interest is in the development of the psychological self.
 She is interested in approaching this topic from a number of different perspectives, including those of cognitive, social, comparative and cross-cultural psychology.
-She is also interested in researching related socio-cognitive capacities, such as the development of theory of mind, meta-cognition, morality/prosocial behaviour, and executive function (particularly memory and self-regulation).
+She is also interested in researching related socio-cognitive capacities, such as the development of attachment, theory of mind, meta-cognition, morality/prosocial behaviour, and executive function (particularly memory and self-regulation).

 Teaching